 - Current History of Indigenous peoples

 - Using What You Have Learned in todays society

 Testing conducted throughout this online course is designed to reinforce the information presented.
 A mark of 80% must be achieved in order to receive a certificate of completion.
 Participants are able to repeat the course twice if the pass mark is not achieved.

 ABORIGINAL AWARENESS ONLINE CERTIFICATE OF COMPLETION

 Upon successful completion of this online course, a certificate of completion will be available for download and printing.

 What is Aboriginal awareness?

 This Aboriginal Awareness online course is approximately 90 minutes in length.
-It explains the concept of indigineous culture, and highlights the foundation of the Canada’s Aboriginal people, values, their concerns and their unique history.
-Testing is undertaken throughout the program.
+It explains the concept of indigineous culture, The program highlights the foundation of the Canada’s Aboriginal people.
+It explains their values, concerns and their unique history in Canada.
+Testing is undertaken throughout the program to underscore learning.